Repenomamus

 Repenomamus (Latin: "reptile" (reptilis), "mammal" (mammalis)) is a genus of opossum- to badger-sized gobiconodontid mammal containing two species, Repenomamus robustus and Repenomamus giganticus.
 Both species are known from fossils found in China that date to the early Cretaceous period, about 125-123.2 million years ago.
-R. robustus is one of several Mesozoic mammals for which there is good evidence that it fed on vertebrates, including dinosaurs, though it is not possible to determine if it actively hunted live dinosaurs or scavenged dead ones.
-R. giganticus is among the largest mammals known from the Mesozoic era.
+R. robustus is one of several Mesozoic mammals for which there is good evidence that it fed on vertebrates, including dinosaurs.
+Though it is not entirely clear whether these animals primarily hunted live dinosaurs or scavenged dead ones, evidence for the former is present in fossilized remains showcasing the results of what was most likely a predation attempt by R. robustus directed at a specimen of the dinosaur Psittacosaurus lujiatunensis.
+R. giganticus is among the largest mammals known from the Mesozoic era, only surpassed by Patagomaia.

 Classification and discovery

 The fossils were recovered from the lagerstätte of the Yixian Formation in the Liaoning province of China, which is renowned for its extraordinarily well-preserved fossils of feathered dinosaurs.
 They have been specifically dated to 125–123.2 million years ago, during the Early Cretaceous period.

-Repenomamus is a genus of triconodonts, a group of early mammals with no modern relatives.
-R. robustus was described by Li, Wang, Wang and Li in 2000, and R. giganticus was described by Hu, Meng, Wang and Li in 2005.
-The two known species are the sole members of the family Repenomamidae, which was also described in the same paper in 2000.
+Repenomamus is a genus of eutriconodonts, a group of early mammals with no modern relatives.
+R. robustus was described by Li, Wang, Wang and Li in 2001, and R. giganticus was described by Hu, Meng, Wang and Li in 2005.
+The two known species are the sole members of the family Repenomamidae, which was also described in the same paper in 2001.
 It is sometimes alternatively listed as a member of the family Gobiconodontidae; although this assignment is controversial, a close relationship to this family is well-founded.